n0t0rious/automated_newsletter/README.md

 # Disclaimer

 **Scraping content from the Reuters.com is against their TOS, this repo is soley for educational/demonstrative purposes.
-I have no affiliation with Reuters.com and neither I nor the this script are held liable for any consequences resulting from its use in a practical setting.**
+I have no affiliation with Reuters.com and neither I nor the this script are held liable for any consequences resulting from this scripts use in a practical setting.**
 ---------------------------------
  ### Reuters TOS
  *8. Restrictions on Use*